andrew/ultimate-awesome/README.md

 - [awesome-ukraine-support](https://github.com/bgruening/awesome-ukraine-support) - A list of resources and inititive to help the Ukraine.
 - [useful-sites](https://github.com/cdoco/useful-sites) - :maple_leaf: 一名 phper 的网站收藏。.
 - [awesome-tree-sitter](https://github.com/drom/awesome-tree-sitter) - Curated list of awesome tree-sitter language grammars, bindings, tools, libraries.
-- [awesome-durable-executions](https://github.com/edmondop/awesome-durable-executions) - A collection of resources for Durable Executions enthusiasts.
 - [awesome-spiffe-spire](https://github.com/elinesterov/awesome-spiffe-spire) - Curated list of SPIFFE and SPIRE resources.
 - [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [Awesome-Medical-Research](https://github.com/Engineering-Course/Awesome-Medical-Research) - Awesome list for deep learning on medical research.